Application Hearing

 For example, you might want to make an application in chambers to get an order for the other party to produce certain documents for you to inspect.

-The parties, not the judge or master, are responsible for preparing the written order and getting it signed by the judge or master, as well as by the parties who appeared at the hearing.
+The parties, not the judge or associate judge, are responsible for preparing the written order and getting it signed by the judge or associate judge, as well as by the parties who appeared at the hearing.

 You can do this in one of three ways: